rlauer6/make-cpan-dist/README.md

 ```
 usage: make-cpan-dist Options

-Utility to create a CPAN distribution
+Utility to create a CPAN distribution.
+See 'man make-cpan-dist'

 Options
 -------
 -a author      - author (ex: Anonymouse <anonymouse@example.org>)
+-b buildspec   - use a buildspec file instead of options
 -d description - description to be included CPAN
 -D file        - use file as the dependency list
+-e path        - path for extra .pl files to package
 -h             - help
 -f file        - file containing a list of extra files to include
 -l path        - path to Perl modules